 Secondly, please let us know (so that we can inform other boarders).

 Thirdly, monitor carefully.
-If your dog is usually healthy and active we recommend that you ignore the cough (as much as you can) and, instead, watch for the following:
+If your dog is behaving ‘normally’ (aside from a little bit of post-board tiredness) we recommend that you ignore the cough (as much as you can) and, instead, watch for the following: